 Scott and Craig joined another former MTSU student and two recording industry alumni with recognitions for their work at the 59th Grammy Awards: Chris Young, Brad King and Pete Fisher.

 Young’s No. 1 single, “Think of You,” which he co-wrote and which features singer Casadee Pope, was a nominee in the best country duo/group performance category.
-Released in January 2016, it was bested Sunday night by the special collaboration between icon Dolly Parton and a capella group Pentatonix in a reworking of Parton’s classic “Jolene.”
+Released in January 2016, it was bested by a special collaboration between icon Dolly Parton and a capella group Pentatonix in a reworking of Parton’s classic “Jolene.”

-King, a 2015 MTSU recording industry graduate specializing in audio production, competed with Scott in the best contemporary Christian album category for his engineering work on the team that recorded “Poets & Saints” by the group All Sons & Daughters, which was released in September.
+King, a 2015 MTSU recording industry graduate specializing in audio production, was the assistant engineer on the team that recorded “Poets & Saints” by the group All Sons & Daughters.
+It was released in September and competed with Scott in the best contemporary Christian album category.

 The 59th annual Grammy Awards ceremony was held at Los Angeles’ Staples Center, and all of the categories with MTSU-related nominees were announced during the pre-show nontelevised ceremony.
 This year’s Grammys recognized music released between Oct.
 1, 2015, and Sept.
 30, 2016.